LeDuyNg/CMPE-131-Team-2-FOODpApp/readme.md

 - A visitor can create an account by providing a username, email, and password.
 - Registered users can log in using their email and password.
 - Logged-in users can log out of their account securely.
-- Users can view their own profile, including their submitted recipes.
 - Users can update their display name, email, or password.
 - Users can save or 'favorite' recipes for quick access later.
 - User can get a randomly generated recipe.